Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Introduction

 In this paper, we highlight the need to enhance the DTN routing algorithms, mainly \gls{cgr}, to consider capacity and buffer management before or during the route search, bridging a critical gap in the current literature.

 \textbf{Main contributions.} We provide a routing solution based on \gls{cgr} with a global and proactive congestion control.
 We propose to ensure contact-capacity management and buffer-limit management before or during the route search such that the obtained route is optimal and respects these two constraints.
+Optimality means achieving the lowest possible delivery time.
+The formal optimization problem (FEAP-CB) is given in Section~\ref{sec:challenges}, and the optimality proof in Section~\ref{sec_opti}.
 The objective is achieved as follows. \begin{itemize} \item We propose managing the contact capacity before the route search by modifying the network information, such as the provided contact lists, using contact splitting.
 Contact splitting removes the part of the contacts used by a routed bundle. \item We propose to track node buffer occupancy as function of time using forecast buffer tables.
 The buffer occupancy is then managed by: \begin{itemize} \item Temporarily modifying the network information, also via contact splitting, before routing a specific bundle to avoid buffer overflows. \item Temporarily forbidding some edges between contacts (i.e., a given contact succession) during the route search for a specific bundle to avoid buffer overflows. \end{itemize} \end{itemize} The modified network information enables the removal of routes that do not respect the constraints (and only these routes).
 Subsequently, the route-search algorithm, such as \gls{cgr}, can find the optimal solution among the subset of valid solutions.
+It means that the algorithm will automatically find the optimal storage location of bundles (from delivery time perspective) considering the forecasted buffer status.

 The proposed approach can also be used to reserve resources to be utilized in case of failure events during the forwarding phase.
 These resources, referred to as safety margin in the paper, are to be used by intermediate nodes having limited information on the network state.